inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_domain_names.md

 ## Parameters

-This resource doesn't require any parameters.
+This resource does not require any parameters.

 ## Properties